sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

 This will create one copy of the `TeacherCap` object and send it to the publisher's address when the module is first published.

-We can see the publish transaction on the explorer as below:
+We can see the publish transaction effect on the [Sui Explorer](https://explorer.sui.io) as below:

 ![Publish Output](../images/publish.png)